 Although the FC-150 was declared an original product, it was clear that it was a replica of the m5.
 It was probably the most widespread m5ka clone in Korea.
 FC stands for Family Computer , which was abbreviated as FAMICOM .
 Unfortunately for Goldstar (now LG), Nintendo also named its products FAMICOM, which slightly hurt the Korean computer.
 When the FC-150 was introduced in December 1983, cartoonist artist Ko Woo-young appeared as main character in ads on FC-150.

 Although the motherboard of approximately the same size as the m5 was used inside the machine, the size of the FC-150 is considerably larger.
 The hardware FC-150 fully corresponds to the m5.
 Also, the software was identical to the Sord.
 According to some sources, the cartridges were compatible, others claims did not.
 However, it is evident that the Goldstar cartridges will not be able to be inserted (in the package) into the m5 slot due to the absence of the notch.
+However, it will not work the other way around either, as the original Goldstar cartridges have a beveled left rear side.
 The price at that time was 266200 won, including BASIC-I.

 Here is a copy of the Practical Interface Technique manual.
 If Korean is not your hobby, try translating the images using this page https://translate.yandex. com / ocr .
 It works surprisingly well.